aws/aws-fpga/README.md

 This release includes two portions: [HDK](./hdk) for developing Amazon FPGA Image (AFI),  and [SDK](./sdk) for using AFIs on FPGA-enabled EC2 instances [such as F1](https://aws.amazon.com/ec2/instance-types/f1/).

 Execute `git clone https://github.com/aws/aws-fpga.git` to download this HDK+SDK release to your EC2 Instance or local server.
 For an SSH connection execute `git clone git@github.com:aws/aws-fpga.git`.
-[Help with connecting to Github via SSH](https://help.github.com/articles/connecting-to-github-with-ssh/)
+[To get help with connecting to Github via SSH](https://help.github.com/articles/connecting-to-github-with-ssh/)

 The [Release Notes](./RELEASE_NOTES.md) document covers the list of supported features, programming environment, and known restrictions.